 Clothesline Festival at the Memorial Art Gallery

-An annual celebration of local and regional New York State art, the Clothesline Festival at the Memorial Art Gallery relied on the talents of more than 450 volunteers this past year to coordinate two days of live entertainment, favorite food vendors, creative workshops, and special events.
+An annual celebration of local and regional New York State art, the Clothesline Festival at the Memorial Art Gallery relies on the talents of hundreds of volunteers to coordinate two days of live entertainment, favorite food vendors, creative workshops, and special events.

-This past year, alumni and parents in 18 cities across the world hosted events to welcome incoming students and families to the University community.
-Providing the opportunity for our newest Yellowjackets to connect with one another and students, the success of these annual Welcome Celebrations relies on the generosity of alumni and parent volunteers.
+This past year, alumni and parents in 16 cities around the world hosted events to welcome incoming students and families to the University community.
+Providing the opportunity for our newest Yellowjackets to connect with one another, the success of these annual Welcome Celebrations relies on the generosity of alumni and parent volunteers.

 Supporting the Wilmot Cancer Institute

-The Wilmot Warrior Walk is a vibrant community event that takes place at Highland Park in September each year.
-The success of this event is due in large part to an incredible group of tireless volunteers who come together each year to raise awareness and funds for the Judy Dimarzo Cancer Survivorship Program and cancer research at the Wilmot Cancer Institute.
+The Wilmot Warrior Walk is a vibrant community event that takes place each September in Highland Park.
+The success of this event is due in large part to an incredible group of tireless volunteers who come together annually to raise awareness and funds for the Judy Dimarzo Cancer Survivorship Program and cancer research at the Wilmot Cancer Institute.

-Every year, students help shape the University of Rochester’s future by giving back to the most meaningful part of their University experience.
+Every year, students help shape the University’s future by giving back to the most meaningful parts of their personal Rochester experiences.
 Through volunteer groups like the Senior Class Council and Senior Giving Committee, students educate their classmates on the importance of philanthropy.
-This year, the Class of 2018 supported more than 185 areas within the University resulting in 57% of the senior class participating in their Senior Giving Campaign!
+This past year, the Class of 2019 truly came together and earned an astounding 62% participation in their Senior Giving Campaign!

 Emphasizing the importance of donor and volunteer support within their communities, these volunteers share personal connections, providing opportunities to demonstrate the importance of philanthropy in achieving the University of Rochester’s mission.